PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_exercises.md

 * We also need a note at end of module about the fact that the cell is growing so that in more robust models the concentration is constantly decreasing as a result of the cell growing since it needs to double its volume every cell cycle.

+* Exercise: develop a version of Gray-Scott from prologue that mimics the repressilator (?)

 * What about a link to TF networks of other species?
 Human?
 Are these datasets readily available?

 * Need to cite the origin of the repressilator as a synthetic system -- mention 2000 paper and 2016 paper.